Creating sustainable transport solutions for the local area.

 The Transport Action Group is exploring alternative, healthier, and more sustainable ways of getting around.

 Our current options of fossil fuelled private vehicles are a huge source of pollution and extremely inefficient.
 Our bus service simply isn’t frequent or flexible enough to be a viable replacement for anyone looking to live without a car.
 And our main roads are not great places for cyclists of all ages and abilities to safely use.

-We will be exploring the options, weighing up potential solutions, and making positive improvements for us all to enjoy cleaner, more environmentally friendly local travel.
+We will be exploring the options, weighing up potential solutions, talking to partners, and coming up with concrete ideas together for how we can make positive improvements for us all to enjoy cleaner, more environmentally friendly local travel.

-If you’d like to get involved in this Action Group, either as an active member or an occasional helper, please fill in the sign up form and we’ll be in contact: https://bit.ly/2030ActionGroup
+If you’d like to get involved in the Transport Action Group, either as an active member or an occasional helper, please fill in the Volunteer Sign up Form and we’ll be in contact.

 To get in touch with the Transport Action Group, email us at: firstname.lastname@example.org